Dear Group,

 Hi,

-Without being spiritual about it, first try an answer for yourself, your comprehension of the concept of "growth".
+The "growth," whether personal or professional, is always a tricky affair.
+Without being spiritual about it, first try to answer for yourself, your comprehension of the concept of "growth."

-Consider, for a change, growth as equivalent to your realisation of the potentials that you were born with and those skills you acquired while living!
+Is it money, position, power, popularity, or something else?
+Consider, for a change, growth as equivalent to your realization of the potentials that you were born with and those skills you acquired while living!

-Unless the goal is clear and understood, it may to be prove to be a futile search like that of a mirage!
+Unless the goal is clear and understood, it may prove to be a futile search like that of a mirage!
 It is a very frustrating realization on achieving what you aimed at and then feeling that you did not want to achieve this anyway or that you could have achieved something else!

 If you need elaboration of what is said above, feel free to ask!
-It is not advisable to think in short term perspectives, especially in matters of growth.
+It is not advisable to think in short-term perspectives, especially in matters of growth.

 August 7, 2006